Canada Prime Rates

 Who Sets the Prime Rate?

 Each bank or lender determines their own Prime rate.
-Banks in Canada usually look to thetarget overnight rate, or the Policy Interest Rate set by the Bank of Canada (BoC).
+Canadian banks usually look to the target overnight rate, or the Policy Interest Rate set by the Bank of Canada (BoC).
 Changes in the target overnight rate are usually followed by similar changes in Prime rates.
-As a result, most banks and lenders in Canada have similar Prime rates.
+As a result, most banks and lenders in Canada have the same Prime rates.

 If you borrow money, you are affected by the Prime rate.
-The interest rates of many lending products are based off the Prime rate and may go up or down when the Prime rate changes.
+The interest rates of many lending products are based on the Prime rate and may go up or down when the Prime rate changes.
+You are also affected by the prime rate if you keep significant money in high-interest savings accounts or invest in short-term fixed-income instruments.
+The interest you receive on such products is strongly correlated with the prime rate.

 Credit Cards